fogfish/dynamo/README.md

 }
 ```

+The library philosophy and use-cases are covered in depth at the post
+[How To Model Any Relational Data in DynamoDB With dynamo library](example/relational/README.md) or continue reading the Getting started section.

 ## Getting started

 The latest version of the library is available at its `main` branch.
 All development, including new features and bug fixes, take place on the `main` branch using forking and pull requests as described in contribution guidelines.
 The stable version is available via Golang modules.